 India is home to festivals.
-Each festival has its importance and is celebrated in different ways across the country.
+Each festival is important and is celebrated in different ways across the country.
 Holi and Diwali are emblematic festivals of India.
-There are many other festivals which are celebrated with equal enthusiasm and zeal and many of them are celebrated extensively.
-Here we have curated the widely celebrated most loved three festivals in India.
-And, this is the best time to travel across India to enjoy the festivities.
+Many other festivals are celebrated with equal enthusiasm and zeal, and many of them are celebrated extensively.
+Here we have curated the widely celebrated, most loved three festivals in India.
+And this is the best time to travel across India to enjoy the festivities.

-Before you plan your trip to different parts of the country you need to book flights/train, & hotels tickets.
-If you want to keep yourself away from the hassles, reach out for online portals like MakeMyTrip, Goibibo, Travelguru.
-To avail best deals you should choose Travelguru for online flights and hotels bookings.
-Do not forget to checkout TravelGuru discount coupons to make your journey budget-friendly.
+Before you plan your trip to different parts of the country, you need to book flights/train, & hotel tickets.
+If you want to keep yourself away from the hassles, reach out to online portals like Agoda, MakeMyTrip, Goibibo, and Travelguru.
+You should choose MakeMyTrip for online flights and hotel bookings to avail best deals.
+Do not forget to check out MakeMyTrip discount coupons to make your journey budget-friendly.

 Ganesh Chaturthi is a ten days long Hindu festival starts with welcoming Lord Ganesha.
 Also known as Vinayaka Chavithi and Vinayaka Chaturthi, the festival begins on Shukla Chaturthi and ends on Anant Chaturdashi.
 Different stories state the importance of Ganesh Chaturthi.

-One of that says Goddess Parvati asked her son Vinayak to guard her door while she takes a bath.
+One of them says Goddess Parvati asked her son Vinayak to guard her door while she takes a bath.
 Meanwhile, Lord Shiva came and protested Vinayak to let him go inside and meet the goddess.
-When Vinayak did not agree to him, to this God Shiva got angry and severed his head.
-On seeing this Goddess Parvati asked Shiva to get her son back.
-Lord Shiva sent his man on earth and asked him to get head of a person or animal that he sees first on the land.
-The man got elephants head, and Vinayak got his life back with an elephant head.
+When Vinayak did not agree with him, this God, Shiva got angry and severed his head.
+On seeing this, Goddess Parvati asked Shiva to get her son back.
+Lord Shiva sent his man on earth and asked him to get the head of a person or animal he saw first on the land.
+The man got elephant’s head, and Vinayak got his life back with an elephant head.

-Ganesha has more than 100 names amongst which Vinayak, Ganpati, and Lambodar are famous among the mass.
-During the ten days festivals, mainly four rituals continue, which are Pranapratishhtha, Shhodashopachara, Uttarpuja, and Ganpati Visarjan.
+Ganesha has more than 100 names, amongst which Vinayak, Ganpati, and Lambodar are famous among the mass.
+During the ten-day festivals, four main rituals are Pranapratishhtha, Shhodashopachara, Uttarpuja, and Ganpati Visarjan.
 The celebration begins with Pranapratishhtha to infuse the deity into the idol, whereas Shhodashopachara means paying tribute to the lord in 16 different forms.
-Devotees can shift the idols after Uttarpuja, and on last day people bid him adieu with a heavy heart.
+Devotees can shift the idols after Uttarpuja, and on the last day people bid him adieu with a heavy heart.

-In Maharashtra and many other parts of the country, people celebrate this festival.
-Devotees decorate the huge Pandals and worship the idols of Lord Ganesha and offer him his special sweet known as Modak.
+People celebrate this festival in Maharashtra and many other parts of the country.
+Devotees decorate the huge Pandals, worship Lord Ganesha’s idols, and offer him his special sweet, Modak.

 Onam is Malayalis traditional festival.
-It is an annual harvest festival which falls at the end of the August or in the beginning of the September also known as the first month of Malayalam calendar- Chingam.
-This is one of the longest festival celebrated for ten days.
-People wear new dresses, decorate their homes with lamps and many music and dance events takes place to celebrate the festival.
-People sing traditional song Onappaattu and celebrate the festival with great enthusiasm.
+It is an annual harvest festival that falls at the end of August or in the beginning of September, also known as the first month of the Malayalam calendar- Chingam.
+This is one of the longest festivals celebrated for ten days.
+People wear new dresses, decorate their homes with lamps, and many music and dance events take place to celebrate the festival.
+People sing the traditional song Onappaattu and celebrate the festival with great enthusiasm.

 The festival is celebrated in honor of Mahabali, who once ruled the state.
 During his era, people were happy, and the state enjoyed great prosperity and wealth.
 The golden age ended with his death.
 On seeing his honesty and generosity, Lord, Vishnu granted him a wish that every year he can visit his kingdom.

-To mark the celebration, people lay flower carpet, which is called Pookalam outside of their house to welcome the king and lord Vishnu.
-Different festivities like snack boat race, Kaazhchakkula, Kaikottikkali, Puli Kali and Onappottan, and many more rituals are performed.
+To mark the celebration, people lay a flower carpet called Pookalam outside of their house to welcome the king and lord Vishnu.
+Festivities like snack boat race, Kaazhchakkula, Kaikottikkali, Puli Kali and Onappottan, and many more rituals are performed.
 The ritual is concluded with Onam Sadya.
-The dishes are served on the banana leaves, and it consists of 4 different dishes and rice along with its traditional pickle, papadam, and a dessert-Payasam is served.
+The dishes are served on the banana leaves, consisting of 4 different dishes and rice along with its traditional pickle, papadam, and a dessert-Payasam.
 The ten days of festivals have different names such as Atham, Chodi, Chithira, Vishakam, Thriketa, Anizham, Pooradam, Thiruvonam, and Uthradom.

 Ravana was one of the most intelligent humans on the land.
 He was blessed with ten heads and a blessing that nobody can kill him.
-However, Lord Rama killed him, and thus, the day is also known as Vijayadashami.
+However, Lord Rama killed him; thus, the day is also known as Vijayadashami.

-To celebrate the day people perform different rituals, and during the ten days, the story of Ramayana is showcased in the forms of plays called Ramleela.
+To celebrate the day, people perform different rituals, and during the ten days, the story of Ramayana is showcased in the form of plays called Ramleela.
 On the last day, the effigies of Ravana, his brother Kumbhkarana and son Megnatha are set on fire.
-The festival has a different importance throughout the country.
+The festival has different importance throughout the country.

 India is known for its festival.
-Each state has its traditional festival, which is celebrated with much enthusiasm and vigor.
+Each state has its traditional festival, celebrated with enthusiasm and vigor.
 However, there are primarily three festivals which are celebrated for ten days which are Ganesh Chaturthi, Onam and Dushhera/Vijaydashmi.